mkoutroumpas/ThroughTheRings/README.md

 Fourth Phase:

-By now, the Scene must be filled with tens of thousands of moving GameObjects, making rendering very difficult.
+By now the Scene must be filled with tens of thousands of moving GameObjects, making rendering very difficult.
 Refactor the whole project using ECS.
 Add features, controls and artifacts inside the Capsule.

-fifth Phase:
+Fifth Phase:

 Try to make the Scene as compelling as possible.
 See how much load it can handle.